ritessshhh/Chatroom-Application/README.md

-# Writing an explanation of the chatroom application in Markdown format

 # Chatroom Application in C++

 This document explains the functioning of a simple chatroom application implemented in C++ using socket programming.
 The application consists of two parts: a server and a client.